Clinical Microbiology Short Essay Question And Answers

 • It is used for Mumps, Measles and Rubella

-• It provides effective protection for a period of 10 years
+• It provides effective protection for 10 years

 • Sore arm